North Carolina General Assembly of 1783: Members

 There was one senator and two members of the House of Commons for each of the 50 counties.
 In addition, each of the six districts had one representative each.
 The House of Commons leadership and staff included: Edward Starkey, Speaker; John Hunt, Clerk; and John Haywood, Assistant Clerk.
-The Senate leadership and staff included: Richard Caswell, speaker; John Haywood, clerk; and Sherwood Haywood, assistant cleark.
+The Senate leadership and staff included: Richard Caswell, speaker; John Haywood, clerk; and Sherwood Haywood, assistant clerk.
 Members of the House of Commons and Senate are listed below for each county and district.

 Legislation

 The American Revolution was ending, so much of the session was devoted to enacting legislation to compensate soldiers.
-There were also act to name an agent for dealing with the Cherokees, dealing with slaves, monetary policy, and an act dealing with pardoning some loyalists (not David Fanning).
+There were also acts to name an agent for dealing with the Cherokees, dealing with slaves, monetary policy, and an act dealing with pardoning some loyalists (not David Fanning).
 The town of Fayetteville was authorized by the assembly.
 Martin Academy (later changed to Washington College) in Washington County was chartered by the assembly.

 The territory of North Carolina extended to the Mississippi River in 1783.
 The General Assembly established Greene and Davidson Counties in the western region of North Carolina that eventually would become Tennessee in 1796.